taku335/map_test/README.md

 ## Usage

-Enter a departure point and destination, then click **検索** to see the route displayed on the map.
+Enter a departure point and destination, optionally choose a date and time, then click **検索** to see the route displayed on the map.